Difference Between Bladder Infection and UTI

 The medical term that is used for bladder infections is ‘Cystitis’.
 People who are affected by this suffer from inflammation of the bladder.

 Moreover, if the infection spreads to the kidneys, the problem will worsen.
-When doctors identify a bladder infection, they usually suggest antibiotics for the patient.
+When doctors identify a bladder infection, they suggest antibiotics for the patient.

 Apart from bacterial infection, such inflammation may be caused because of reactions to certain drugs, using feminine hygiene spray, or even radiation therapy.